imgix/gatsby/README.md

           {
             // This is an example for Contentful

             // This is the GraphQL node type that you want to modify.
 There's more info on how to find this below.
-            nodeType: "ContentfulAsset",
+            nodeType: 'ContentfulAsset',

             // This is used to pull the raw image URL from the node you want to transform.
 It is passed the node to transform as an argument, and expects a URL to be returned.
             // This needs to return a fully-qualified URL, which is why we are prepending `https:`, since contentful provides protocol-less URLs.
-            getURL: node => `https:${node.file.url}`,
+            getURL: (node) => `https:${node.file.url}`,

             // This is the name of imgix field that will be added to the type.
-            fieldName: "imgixImage",
+            fieldName: 'imgixImage',
           },
           // Add other elements for each node type to transform.
-        ]
+        ],
       },
     },
   ],